 While some homeless individuals may have contributed to their situation, everyone deserves a second chance because everyone makes mistakes: it is only human.
 Providing them with housing would help them integrate better into society and may motivate them to find employment, making them contributing members of society.
 This would boost economic growth and bring comfort to citizens who have struggled on the streets, which should be a priority for the government.

 Although America already has its fair share of problems, concentrating on creating homes for those in need could benefit our society and help many people involved and not involved with the homeless.
-By addressing homelessness with strategic investments and compassion, lives can be transformed, and the fabric of communities can be rebuilt, starting with local neighborhoods.
+Addressing homelessness requires a commitment to long-term solutions, such as increased funding for affordable housing and mental health services.
+By prioritizing these changes at the federal, state, and local levels, we can ensure that no one in our communities has to endure life without a home.